 Discounts available for a couple staying for 7 nights outside of peak season, using one room only.

 Stable Steps is a pretty, reverse level, barn conversion set in a gorgeous garden and surrounded by private woodland that you will be able to explore to your hearts content.
-There is no WiFi at the property (however there is 4G mobile coverage!) so this is a perfect chance to rediscover family holidays without distractions, playing in the garden and woods, al fresco dining on a summers evening with a glass of wine and listening to the birds in the trees.
+This is a perfect chance to rediscover family holidays without distractions, playing in the garden and woods, al fresco dining on a summers evening with a glass of wine and listening to the birds in the trees.
 Heavenly!

 Location: Bodmin Moor